abe-06/poke-api/README.md

 coding challenge pokemon

 # Endpoints

-The first one is the global search
+## Global search
-It works going to the following address /pokedex/pokemon_name/limit
+It works going to the following address *'/pokedex/pokemon_name/limit'*

   Where pokemon_name can be a partial name and limit is just the number of pokemons that will appear after the first pokemon found by the pokedex